 TAC 2014 Workshop

-Each team that submits runs for evaluation is requested to write a paper for the TAC 2011 proceedings that reports how the runs were produced (to the extent that intellectual property concerns allow) and any additional experiments or analysis conducted using TAC 2011 data.
-A draft version of the proceedings papers is distributed to TAC 2011 workshop attendees.
+Each team that submits runs for evaluation is required to write a paper for the TAC 2014 proceedings that reports how the runs were produced (to the extent that intellectual property concerns allow) and any additional experiments or analysis conducted using TAC 2014 data.
+A draft version of the proceedings papers is distributed to TAC 2014 workshop attendees.
 The final proceedings are published on the TAC web site only after the workshop.
 The workshop version of papers gives workshop attendees something concrete to discuss during the meeting itself, but participants have the opportunity to revise their papers based on findings from workshop discussion before publication in the final proceedings.

-All teams are strongly encouraged to present their system(s) and results during a poster/demo session at the TAC 2011 workshop.
-A limited number of teams are also allowed to give full oral presentations at the workshop; full presentations are selected based on presentation proposals rather than on entire papers.
+All teams are strongly encouraged to present their system(s) and results as a poster/demo at the TAC 2014 workshop.
+Teams may also give oral presentations at the workshop; oral presentations are selected based on presentation proposals rather than on entire papers.

 Any organization whose paper will appear in the TAC proceedings must sign a copyright release form.
 Teams that are giving an oral presentation must also fill in the speaker section of the form.
 The senior author at each organization can sign for other authors, but if a team consists of multiple organizations, a signed copyright release form is required from each organization.

 To submit copyright forms: Print out the copyright form, fill it in, sign it, and send the signed form to NIST as a fax or emailed pdf attachment.
-In your email message or fax cover letter, please provide your TAC 2011 team name, email address, and subject "TAC 2011 copyright release".
+In your email message or fax cover letter, please provide your TAC 2014 team name, email address, and subject "TAC 2014 copyright release for YourTeamName".
 Signed forms should be sent to: